Design and Beam Test Results for the 2D Projective sPHENIX Electromagnetic Calorimeter Prototype: Prototype Electromagnetic Calorimeter

 \subsection{Assembly}

-Once the EMCal blocks were equipped with lightguides and SiPMs, they were stacked and epoxied together in their final positions.
+Once the EMCal blocks were equipped with light guides and SiPMs, they were stacked and epoxied together in their final positions.
 Since the SiPM gain is sensitive to temperature, a cooling system was used to remove the heat generated by the electronics.
 The cooling system consisted of multiple water coils connected to cold plates.
 The plates were coupled to the preamplifier boards that follow the SiPMs.
 Both the cooling system and electronics were controlled remotely.
-The EMCal prototype can be seen in Figure \ref{setup_emcal}, which shows the blocks, lightguides, SiPMs, electronics and part of the cooling system.
+The EMCal prototype can be seen in Figure \ref{setup_emcal}, which shows the blocks, light guides, SiPMs, electronics and part of the cooling system.